woschmid/webprotege-export-neo4j/readme.md

 > Path to the shared volumes can be changed in the `docker-compose.yml` file.

-Running from Maven
+Running from Maven (localhost)
 ------------------

+0) By default the installation is set up for Docker.
-Alternatively WebProtege and Neo4j can be run without Docker too.
+But as an alternatively WebProtege (this instance), Neo4j (desktop app) and MongoDB (desktop app) can be run on locally without Docker too.
+This however requires some preparation and a modification in the source code.

+1) Neo4J is to be run separately as Desktop app and requires the manual installation of the NeoSemantics plugin.
+Check the online documentation for Neo4J and NeoSemantics.

+2) Also install and run a local instance of MongoDB

+3) WebProtege requieres an adaption in the source code and a recompilation:
-Compile the source code first (see Building).
+- Change the variables `NEO4JHOST` and `WEBPROTEGEHOST` in the class `edu.stanford.bmir.protege.web.server.export.ProjectExportService` to `localhost` and then recompile the source code (see Building).

-To run WebProtégé in SuperDev Mode using maven
+4) Set up the necessary requirements for WebProtege as described in [https://github.com/protegeproject/webprotege/wiki/WebProt%C3%A9g%C3%A9-4.0.0-Installation](the installation instructions)
+In short:
+   - **JAVA 11**
+   - WebProtégé requires a directory, that we call the data directory to store its data in.
+Create the data directory on your system.
+We recommend you use the standard location, `/srv/webprotege`.
+On a Windows system this corresponds to `C:\srv\webprotege`
+   - Create the directory to hold the WebProtégé configuration files.
+On Linux/Unix/MacOS this should be `/etc/webprotege`.
+On Windows this should be `C:\ProgramData\WebProtege` (note that the ProgramData directory is a hidden directory).
+   - Create a copy of the [https://github.com/protegeproject/webprotege/blob/master/webprotege-server-core/src/main/resources/webprotege.properties](webprotege.properties) file inside this configuration directory.
+   - In the webprotege.properties file you should adjust the various properties as appropriate for your installation.
+In particular, you should ensure that the data.directory property is set to point to the WebProtégé data directory for your installation.
+For example, on Linux/Unix/MacOS, `data.directory=/srv/webprotege` or on Windows, `data.directory=C:\\srv\\webprotege`
+   - Create a copy of the mail.properties [https://github.com/protegeproject/webprotege/blob/master/webprotege-server-core/src/main/resources/mail.properties]

-1) Start the GWT code server in one terminal window
+5) Start the GWT code server in one terminal window
     ```
     mvn gwt:codeserver
     ```
-2) In a different terminal window start the tomcat server
+6) In a different terminal window start the tomcat server
     ```
     mvn -Denv=dev tomcat7:run
     ```
+7) Bootstrap WebProtégé with an Admin Account (see https://github.com/protegeproject/webprotege/wiki/WebProt%C3%A9g%C3%A9-4.0.0-Installation)
+**HINT**: The client jar is located in the `webprotege-cli` target folder after a successful compilation, therefore just enter the following command into the terminal there: `java -jar webprotege-cli-5.0.0-SNAPSHOT.jar create-admin-account`
-3) Browse to WebProtégé in a Web browser by navigating to [http://localhost:8080](http://localhost:8080)
+8) Browse to WebProtégé in a Web browser by navigating to [http://localhost:8080](http://localhost:8080)
+9) Sign in with the admin account created before
+10) If you get the Error message "WebProtégé is not configured properly" navigate to [http://localhost:8080/#application/settings] and
+    1)  Specify all required settings such as Application name, Email Address, Scheme (http), Host (localhost) as well as Permission settings.
+Apply your Settings and the warning should disappear.
-4) Start Neo4J separately from your desktop application
+11) Start Neo4J separately with your local desktop application
+    1) Note that Neo4J version has to support the Neosemantics (n10s) plugin.
+Last working version at the time of writing this is 4.4.12.
+No support of this plugin in version 5 yet.
+    2) Create a new DB with 4.4.12 and password `test` (see `NEO4JUSER` and `NEO4JPASS` in class `edu.stanford.bmir.protege.web.server.export.ProjectExportService`)
+12) Import an ONTIS ontology and export the ontology into neo4j the projects overview (Export to Neo4j... )